 For these stressors, the VA will look into your Service Medical Records to see if you had received any mental health treatment in service.
 If the incident involved any physical injuries, they will also look for those reports to help prove the incident occurred if there are no mental health reports.
 The VA will also use your Service Records as evidence to see if they contain any major change in performance records, disciplinary issues, or unauthorized absences after the claimed date of your stressor; basically, they are looking for any behaviors that were not apparent before the incident occurred.

 Verifying a Stressor without using Service Records/Service Medical Records

 Sometimes military records are not always complete or there may just not be any evidence of your claimed stressor.
 There is a large stigma within the military community that if you seek mental health treatment you will be labeled as weak, unfit for duty, or even discharged.
 Therefore, many vets do not receive any treatment or even report their incident, and their military records may be completely void of any evidence to help their case with the VA.
 This does not mean your case cannot be won.

 The VA will also take into account lay evidence such as buddy statements and personal medical records.
 Buddy statements can be from other service members who witnessed your claimed stressor or someone whom you confided in about the incident.
 They can also be from friends and family members who have noticed a drastic change in your personality and behavior from before you went into the service.
-For more information on buddy statements and how they can help your claim, see our blog “How To: Get the Most out of Buddy Statements”.
+For more information on buddy statements and how they can help your claim, see our blog post for tips on writing buddy statements.

 Showing Mental Health Treatment